 Credible Fear Screenings

-§ 235(b)(1)(A) of the Immigration and Nationality Act (INA) authorizes DHS to immediately remove certain aliens who DHS has determined to be inadmissible under §§ 212(a)(6)(C) or 212(a)(7) of the INA.
+Immigration and Nationality Act (INA) section 235(b)(1)(A) authorizes DHS to immediately remove certain noncitizens who DHS has determined to be inadmissible under INA sections 212(a)(6)(C) or 212(a)(7).
 This is known as expedited removal.

 Categories of Aliens Subject to Expedited Removal Include:

-Arriving aliens coming or attempting to come into the United States at a port of entry or an alien seeking transit through the United States at a port of entry.
+Arriving noncitizens coming or attempting to come into the United States at a port of entry or a noncitizen seeking transit through the United States at a port of entry.

-Aliens who are encountered in international or United States waters and brought to the United States by any means.
-This category does not include aliens interdicted at sea who are never brought to the United States.
+Noncitizens who are encountered in international or U.S. waters and brought to the United States by any means.
+This category does not include noncitizens interdicted at sea who are never brought to the United States.

-Aliens who have been paroled under §212(d)(5) of the INA on or after April 1, 1997, are subject to expedited removal upon termination of their parole.
-This provision encompasses those aliens paroled for urgent humanitarian or significant public benefit reasons, including those paroled in between May 1, 2000 and October 29, 2000 pursuant to the Visa Waiver Pilot Program Contingency Plan.
-This category does not include aliens paroled into the United States prior to April 1, 1997, or those who return to the United States pursuant to a grant of advance parole obtained prior to their departure from the United States.
+Noncitizens who have been paroled under INA section 212(d)(5) on or after April 1, 1997, are subject to expedited removal upon termination of their parole.
+This provision encompasses those noncitizens paroled for urgent humanitarian or significant public benefit reasons, including those paroled between May 1, 2000, and Oct.
+29, 2000, under the Visa Waiver Pilot Program Contingency Plan.
+This category does not include noncitizens paroled into the United States before April 1, 1997, or those who return to the United States under a grant of advance parole obtained before their departure from the United States.

-Aliens who have arrived in the United States by sea (either by boat or by other means) who have not been admitted or paroled, and who have not been present in the U.S. for two years prior to the inadmissibility determination.
+Noncitizens who have arrived in the United States by sea (either by boat or by other means) who have not been admitted or paroled, and who have not been present in the United States for 2 years before the inadmissibility determination.

-Aliens who have been apprehended within 100 air miles of any U.S. international land border, who have not been admitted or paroled, and who have not established to the satisfaction of an Immigration Officer that they have been physically present in the U.S. continuously for the 14-day period immediately prior.
+Noncitizens who have been apprehended within 100 air miles of any U.S. international land border, who have not been admitted or paroled, and who have not established to the satisfaction of an immigration officer that they have been physically present in the U.S. continuously for the 14-day period immediately prior.